walcheng/PFCDR/README.md

 python main.py --process_data_mid 0 --process_data_ready 0

 ```
+It will run a little while since it need to generate prototypes on overlapped users in source and target domains.
+This
+prototypes will automatically save, next time you can directly use some users for CDR.

 If you wanna try different `weight decay`, `embedding dimmension` or more tasks, you may change
 the settings in `./config.json`.
 If you wanna try the parameter of inversion stage you may change